-These tumours are most commonly encountered in children and adolescents, with the vast majority of reported cases in individuals less than 18 years of age 2,5.
+These tumors are most commonly encountered in children and adolescents, with the vast majority of reported cases in individuals less than 18 years of age 2,5.
 Occasionally they are encountered in young to middle-aged adults 5.
 There appears to be a moderate male predilection 5.

-These tumours histologically are composed intense desmoplastic fibrous response admixed with cells with perinuclear haloes and cytoplasmic swelling similar to oligodendroglial cells.
+These tumors histologically are composed intense desmoplastic fibrous response admixed with cells with perinuclear haloes and cytoplasmic swelling similar to oligodendroglial cells.
 They have round to oval nuclei with finely granular dispersed chromatin and inconspicuous nucleoli 1,5.

 Other markers identified include 2,3,5:

 - KIAA1549-BRAF fusion (common)

 - S-100 (diffuse immunoreactivity)

 - GFAP (patchy immunoreactivity) seen in less than 50% of cases

 - synaptophysin (diffuse immunoreactivity) seen in over two-thirds of cases